golang/website/go.dev/content/solutions/google/sitereliability.md

 performance was there, and concurrency primitives would have been hard to replace.

-{{% backgroundQuote %}}
+{{backgroundquote `
+  quote: |
     Now the majority of Google production is managed and maintained by our systems written in Go.
-{{% /backgroundQuote %}}
+`}}

 At no point was there ever a mandate or requirement to use Go, but we had no desire to return to Python or C++.
 Go grew organically in Annealing and